CodeByAlejandro/Java_FileBackupApp/README.md

   - [ ] Deletion of destination files missing from source
   - [ ] Archival of destination files missing from source to archival directory
   - [ ] Backup schedules
+    - [ ] Backup service running in background
+    - [ ] Pre-defined schedules
+    - [ ] Cron expressions (For more flexibility)
+    - [ ] Pause scheduler on manual backup operation
+    - [ ] Prevention of simultaneous backups for same directories
+    - [ ] Handling of misfires due to system shutdown or CPU occupied
 - [ ] Restore mode:
   - [ ] Omission of unselected backups
   - [ ] Full backup strategy to copy all files (default)